EthanRosenthal/skits/README.md

 A library for
 **S**ci**K**it-**I**nspired **T**ime **S**eries models.

-This library has two primary goals:

-1. Train time series prediction models using a similar API to `scikit-learn`.
-2. Allow for fully reversible transformations, such that predictions can be directly compared to the original time series.

-Similar to `scikit-learn`, this library consists of `preprocessors`, `feature_extractors`, and `pipelines`.
+The primary goal of this library is to allow one to train time series prediction models using a similar API to `scikit-learn`.
+Consequently, similar to `scikit-learn`, this library consists of `preprocessors`, `feature_extractors`, and `pipelines`.

 ## Installation